Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

 \textbf{Modify the Pre-training Task.} Several studies attempt to incorporate knowledge into PLMs by modifying the pre-training tasks.
-The most commonly used method is to change MLM to masked entity modeling (MEM) based on entities marked in texts, training PLMs to predict masked entities.
+The most commonly used method is to change MLM to masked entity modeling (MEM) based on entities marked in texts.
 Examples of such methods include ERNIE \cite{ERNIE}, LUKE \cite{LUKE}, OAG-BERT \cite{OAG-BERT}, WKLM \cite{WKLM}, etc. SenseBERT \cite{SenseBERT} directly applies weak supervision at the word sense level, which trains a PLM to predict not only masked words but also their WordNet supersenses.
-ERICA \cite{ERICA} defines two novel pre-training tasks to explicitly model relational facts in texts through contrastive learning, in which the entity discrimination task trains the model to distinguish tail entities given head entities and relations while the relation discrimination task is designed to train the model in distinguishing the proximity between two relations.
+ERICA \cite{ERICA} defines two novel pre-training tasks to explicitly model relational facts in texts through contrastive learning, in which the entity discrimination task trains the model to distinguish tail entities while the relation discrimination task is designed to train the model to distinguish the proximity between two relations.
 SentiLARE \cite{SentiLARE} introduces a context-aware sentiment attention mechanism to determine the sentiment polarity of each word based on its part-of-speech tag by querying SentiWordNet.
 It also proposes a novel pre-training task called label-aware masked language model to build knowledge-aware language representations.
-GLM \cite{GLM} introduces a KG-guided masking scheme that selects informative entities and masks their mentions, then employs KGs to obtain distractors for masked entities and uses a novel distractor-suppressed ranking objective to optimize the model.
+GLM \cite{GLM} introduces a KG-guided masking scheme and then employs KGs to obtain distractors for masked entities and uses a novel distractor-suppressed ranking objective to optimize the model.